Oil extends losses with 4% slump on renewed lockdowns

-NEW YORK (Reuters) - Oil prices tumbled by more than 4% on Thursday, dropping to a five-month low and extending the previous day’s sharp decline on the impact renewed coronavirus lockdowns could have on oil demand.
+NEW YORK (Reuters) - Oil prices tumbled on Thursday, touching a five-month low and extending the previous day’s sharp decline on the impact renewed coronavirus lockdowns could have on oil demand.

 Both contracts plunged by more than 5% on Wednesday.